DigitalInnovation/cloud-devsecops-pipelineactions/.github/PULL_REQUEST_TEMPLATE.md

+## Welcome to cloud-devsecops-pipelineactions
-**We openly welcome contributors to enhance and grow our resuable actions to improve M&S engineering experience.
-Please feel free to raise a pull request against this repo with your suggestions / additions and one of the Cloud9 DevSecOps team will review.**
+Please feel free to raise a pull request against this repo with your suggestions / additions and one of the Cloud DevSecOps team will review.

-## Please add label for this Pull request
+**Note: Please add label for your pull request**

+## Suggestions / Addition
+Please mention your suggestions / additions below.